 Not the sort of person to get complimented for my looks often, I smiled to myself at the kindness of a stranger.
 Kindness because we have forgotten to smile now, to sometimes look at strangers and put them at ease just by nodding or acknowledging and telling them that whatever it is they are going through, however different or similar they look, it is fine.
 That day standing in the queue with an infant for 5 hrs, I was grateful for that man’s kindness.

 Recently I saw a picture of a group of little Kashmiri girls attending school.
 They were dressed in traditional clothes with their heads covered.
 I noticed some vile reactions to the picture on Twitter.
 There were women who felt that these little girls were oppressed.
 What then, were these children doing in school if they were oppressed or denied the joy and opportunity of seeking and acquiring knowledge.
 It seemed irrational.
 So much for the intelligence of the ‘liberated’.

 It’s not easy to cut ice with the dogmatic.
 The head covering has so badly been bashed up, that I find myself in a painstaking position to explain how lively, independent and sometimes bossy I can be, even though I am covered.
 I do realise that from the Islamic point of view since I am a global representative of sorts of the noble faith.
 I feel it is incumbent on me to behave myself and I usually do.

 I once explained to a group of friends that you don’t need get so panic-stricken, it’s only a piece of cloth, some drape it on both shoulders, some on one and some on the head.
 It’s just to say that this part of me is private and I choose who gets to see it.
 It still doesn’t affect what’s inside my head and heart.
 I will continue to be the same intelligent and caring person even with my scarf on.

-(The author is a renowned clinical psychologist.
+(The author is working as Assistant Psychologist.
 She can be contacted on Twitter at @lubnaurifat)